-And if costs are holding you back, here's some sound advice from legal expert, Deborah Di Siena of Di Siena Attorneys in Johannesburg.
+And if it's the cost that is holding you back, here's some sound advice from legal expert, Deborah Di Siena of Di Siena Attorneys in Johannesburg.

 An uncontested divorce is where the parties work together to agree on divorce terms, often with both parties working with the same attorney.